StatesCasinos Editorial Team Reviewed by StatesCasinos Editorial Team · Updated

 24/7 · Dining · Pool

-North Carolina’s casino market is entirely tribal, operated by the Eastern Band of Cherokee Indians (EBCI) in the western mountain region of the state.
-The EBCI holds a gaming compact with North Carolina that authorizes Class III casino gaming at its reservation land — the Qualla Boundary near Cherokee, and land near Murphy in Cherokee County.
+North Carolina has two casino resorts, both owned by the Eastern Band of Cherokee Indians (EBCI): Harrah’s Cherokee Casino Resort in Cherokee and Harrah’s Cherokee Valley River Casino and Hotel in Murphy.
+The EBCI’s tribal-state compact authorizes Class III casino gaming on the Qualla Boundary and associated tribal land near Murphy.
 Caesars Entertainment manages both properties under the Harrah’s brand.

 The two properties serve a mountain-resort tourism market.
-Cherokee sits within the Great Smoky Mountains corridor, near the entrance to Great Smoky Mountains National Park on the Tennessee border.
-Murphy is in the far southwestern corner of North Carolina near the Georgia border.
-Neither location is close to a major urban center — Charlotte is more than two hours east of Cherokee.
-That geographic isolation shapes both casinos as destination properties rather than drive-by stops.
+Cherokee sits near Great Smoky Mountains National Park and the Tennessee border.
+Murphy is in southwestern North Carolina near the Georgia border.
+Their mountain locations make them destination properties for regional visitors rather than urban casinos.

 Eastern Band Cherokee Casinos: Two Mountain Properties